Hungarian comics: American comics

 In Hungary American comic book publishing dates back to the late eighties (see The last decade of communist Hungary section in history chapter), but until the middle of the first decade of the new millennium these comics were limited to the superhero genre (Batman, Superman, Spider-man, X-men, etc.), children's (well known titles from the TV screen: Tom and Jerry, Disney characters, etc.), humor comics (Garfield).
 Parallel to the Hungarian comics market moving to the bookstores, publishers put more emphasis on graphic novels.
 Today Dark Horse Comics and Vertigo titles are just as common editorial picks as DC and Marvel titles.
 Many groundbreaking, cult comics, graphic novels have their Hungarian edition (i.e. Sandman, Batman: Year One, Sin City, Watchmen, Understanding Comics, Maus, etc.) In 2006 31.3% of the comics published for the bookstore market were of American origin (claiming the highest portion), in 2009, despite the fact that the number of American comics grew by 80%, the portion of the total numbers released for the bookstore market decreased to 20.9%.
 In connection with American comics in Hungary it is important to point out, that more than half of the comics on the newsstand market are of American origin.
 A large portion of these are magazines dedicated to popular cartoon series (Tom and Jerry, Cartoon Network magazine, Sponge Bob, Scooby Doo, etc.)

-In 2016 Frike Comics (www.frike.net) started to publish OUTCAST, from IMAGE Comics and Robert Kirkman.
+In 2016 Frike Comics started to publish OUTCAST, from IMAGE Comics and Robert Kirkman.